-\end{lemma} The next result is Billingsley \cite[Theorem 13.5]{bBill}, however since we use this result several times throughout the paper, we state it here for the convenience of the reader.
+The next result is Billingsley \cite[Theorem 13.5]{bBill}, however since checking the conditions of this theorem is how we prove several functional convergence results, we state it here for the convenience of the reader.
 We write $\mathbb D[a, b]$ to denote the set of real-valued c\`adl\`ag paths on $[a, b]$ under the $J_1$-Skorokhod topology.

 \begin{theorem} Let \(( Y_n)_{n\geq 1}\) be a sequence of processes in \(\mathbb D[a,b]\), and \(Y\) a process in~\(\mathbb D[a,b]\).
 Suppose the following conditions hold: \begin{enumerate} \item For all increasing sequences of times, \(a\leq t_1 \leq \dots \leq t_k \leq b\),